idling-mind/idling-mind.github.io/_posts/2015-07-25-Hello-World.md

 2. Add a commenting option in the page with the help of [Diqus](https://disqus.com/)
 3. Add an Archive page with links to all my posts
 4. Write some good posts!!

+#Update
+1. Tried material design.
+Didn't felt pleasing.
+It looked just lie another google app and I didnt want that :)
+2. Disqus up and running.
+I tried google plus commenting option.
+But somehow, i felt disqus does a better job.
+3. Arhive page, Done!
+4. About to write some good posts!!